GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/hdf5printer__v2_8hpp.md

         /// Last PPID pair printed
         PPIDpair lastPointID;

-        /// True if metadata is being printed bool use_metadata;

 #ifdef WITH_MPI
         /// Gambit MPI communicator context for use within the hdf5 printer system